lupyuen/lupyuen.github.io/src/mastodon.md

 1.  _Anything else we should monitor with Mastodon?_

     [__Sync-Build-Ingest__](https://lupyuen.github.io/articles/ci3#move-the-merge-jobs) is a Critical NuttX Job that needs to run non-stop, without fail.
 We should post a Mastodon Notification if something fails to run.

+    [__Watching the Watchmen:__](https://lupyuen.github.io/articles/mastodon#prometheus-to-mastodon) How to be sure that our Rust App runs forever, always pushing Mastodon Alerts?

     [__Cost of GitHub Runners__](https://lupyuen.github.io/articles/ci3#live-metric-for-full-time-runners) shall be continuously monitored.
 We should push a Mastodon Alert if it exceeds our budget.
 (Before ASF comes after us)